 Discover is known more as a credit card company.
 However, they offer a high-interest savings account that beats out most of its large-scale national peers.
 There’s no minimum deposit to get started or minimum daily balance requirement with their online savings account.

-With a 1.60% APY, you can start earning fast.
-In fact, since interest is compounded daily (and dispersed monthly), you’ll earn $47.73 each year on a $5,000 balance.
+With a 3.50% APY, you can start earning fast.
+Interest is compounded daily and dispersed monthly.
 Plus, there is no monthly fee to worry about, so you truly get paid to keep your money in your Discover account.

 Aside from their rewards credit cards, Discover also has a checking account with cashback rewards for debit card purchases.